Support #1719

 More information on the GPS is now here (you may need to log-in to see that page): https://cta-gitlab.irap.omp.eu/jknodlseder/cta/tree/master/analysis/ksp/gps.

-#2 Updated by Dang Viet Tan almost 8 years ago
+#2 Updated by Dang Viet Tan over 8 years ago

 Thank you for your answer.